netlify/js-client/README.md

   parallelHash: 100, // number of parallel hashing calls
   parallelUpload: 4, // number of files to upload in parallel
   filter: filename => { /* return false to filter a file from the deploy */ },
-  tmlDir: tempy.directory(), // a temporary directory to zip loose files into
+  tmpDir: tempy.directory(), // a temporary directory to zip loose files into
   statusCb: statusObj => {
     // a callback function to receive status events
     /* statusObj: {